Amit-Asher/Evolutionary-Time-Table-Java/README.md

 ## How to use

-Run the software and press 'Browse' to load a test file from 'TestFiles' directory.
+Run the software from Run/Run.bat and press 'Browse' to load a test file from 'TestFiles' directory.

 Choose at least one from the stopping conditions- by Generation, Fitness or Time.